hondajohn88/aosp_le_zl1_system_core/init/readme.txt

    Trigger an event.
 Used to queue an action from another action.

-umount <path>
-   Unmount the filesystem mounted at that path.

 verity_load_state
    Internal implementation detail used to load dm-verity state.